murggu/fabric-iac/README.md

 # fabric-iac

-fabric-iac includes IaC to deploy Fabric artifacts (Fabric capacity for now).
-This project is Experimental.
+fabric-iac includes IaC examples to deploy Fabric capacity (F SKU) in Azure.

 ## Prerequites
 Make sure you have the following prerequisites in place: